vmstio/docs/content/rules/bridges.md

 ## Bluesky

 Bluesky intends to be a decentralized and federated service like Mastodon, but using their own [AT Protocol](https://atproto.com) instead of ActivityPub.
-While federation is still under development, developers have already created bridges that would create a link between instances running Mastodon and Bluesky.
+While federation is still under development, developers have already created bridges that would create a link between servers running Mastodon and Bluesky.

 At this time, we have defederated from the known Bluesky bridge that is being developed, [brid.gy](https://github.com/snarfed/bridgy-fed).